-Bellevue's 2020 residential population of 151,854 is expected to grow to 160,400 by 2035.
-This number only describes one element of Bellevue's park user base.
-The city's daytime population, including workers, residents, shoppers, visitors and students is estimated to increase from 255,000 in 2020 to 290,000 in 2035.
+Bellevue's 2020 residential population was 151,854.
+The current comprehensive plan update process, set to conclude in 2024, will establish City projections, but an estimation is that population will be over 240,000 by 2044.
+Resident population only describes one element of Bellevue's park user base.
+The city's daytime population, including workers, residents, shoppers, visitors and students is estimated at 235,000 and expected to increase.
 All of these population groups are potential users of Bellevue's parks and open space system; the city also draws regional visitors for various large special events like Garden d'Lights or the 4th of July.
 Park & Community Services must be planned to take all possible park users into account, ensuring that the quality of park access for Bellevue residents is not diminished.
 Population growth in the city will not be uniformly distributed and future decisions on park system development must take this into account.